 At the same time, exploring the bar scene may be part of the way you like to travel.
 When you do want to splurge, ask the locals where the cool hangouts are, search for happy hour deals, or hit up the local brewery and take a growler to go.

 While we are all for getting lost and going off the beaten track, going an hour in the wrong direction is simply a waste of time and money when you’re planning a cheap road trip.
 Map out your route ahead of time and do your research to see if there are any good shortcuts or more efficient ways to get where you are going.
 If you can, use two different GPS systems because navigational tools can give you vastly different routes to the same place.

-We’ve got a plethora of cheap road trip routes already mapped out if you want to save the stress of planning.
+We’ve also got a plethora of cheap road trip routes already mapped out if you want to save the stress of planning.
 Visit our Road Trip page for inspiration or get started with a few of these favorite road trip itineraries and roundups:

 - Utah National Parks Roadtrip Itinerary

 - Florida National Parks Roadtrip Itinerary

 - 5 Day Olympic National Park Road Trip Itinerary

 - 3 Day Death Valley National Park Roadtrip